clutchpotato/BatteryPoweredPros/src/pages/ryan-fraley.md

 ---
 id: 3c88ffc6-7b6b-4bd7-86f9-098daf42c223
 templateKey: author-page
-title: Hassan Hifz
+title: Jack Collins
-slug: hassan-hifz
+slug: jack-collins
-image: /img/ryan.jpg
+image: /img/untitled-design-3-.png
 description: Right from the age of 4, Hassan started gaming.
 He knows best what he is doing.
 Currently Hassan is Senior author at Techno Clutch.
 Only a tech geek knows best what components to be used for which conditions.
 To him,